This Is What School Pictures Looked Like 75 Years Ago

 “This picture, taken in 1936, shows my second-grade class at Myra Bradwell School on the south side of Chicago,” says Marilyn Blake Vander Geest.
 “I’m fourth from the right in the back row.”

 “As a kindergartner at Franklin School in Wichita, Kansas, in 1930, we made birdhouses as a class project,” says June Kennedy.
 “I’m the girl in the front row with my hand on my face.
 The effects of the Depression were all around us, but we found simple ways to have fun.”
-These hilarious yearbook quotes will make you crack up.

 “At our elementary school in Houma, Louisiana, students were assigned to classrooms alphabetically by last name,” says Herman Domangue.
 “The only exceptions were the members of the band.
 Only four bands received a ‘superior’ rating at competition, and we were one of them.
 This photo was taken in 1955.”